Tanishq-yadav2310/Fullstack_DSA_Grind/daily-notes/day3.md

 # Java
 - Learned arrays , how to take input of elements in array.
 - Learned multidimensional arrays, how to take their input and output.
-- Learnes Arraylist in java.
+- Learnes Arraylist in java and its differnt methods to manipulate the list.
+- Solved maxinum number in a arrray, how to swap values in an aarray, how to reverse the array.